iExecBlockchainComputing/iexec-doc/dockerapp.rst

 Dapp Files
 ----------
-In katacoda tutorial we are modifing two files in order to adapt Dapp Sample to your application.
+In katacoda tutorial we are modifing some files in order to adapt Dapp Sample to your application.

 Modifing ./iexec.js file
 ************************